ROSplane 2.0: A Fixed-Wing Autopilot for Research: Modularity and Algorithmic Improvements

 \subsection{State Estimation}

-Previously, ROSplane used a pedagogically motivated two-stage estimation scheme.
+Previously, ROSplane used a pedagogically-motivated two-stage estimation scheme based on the implementation in \cite{uavbook}.
 It separated attitude estimation and positional states.
 This made it easier for students to implement \cite{rosplane2017}; however, the estimator was less accurate than desired.
+Additionally, while the implementation in \cite{uavbook} required a measurement of heading (e.g. digital compass or magnetometer), the previous ROSplane estimator did not implement one, resulting in poor wind estimates.
 In ROSplane 2.0, the estimator has been replaced with a full-state extended Kalman filter (EKF).
-The EKF has also expanded the number of states being estimated, including heading, gyroscope biases and lateral velocity.
+This full-state EKF has an expanded number of estimated states, including heading, gyroscope biases and lateral velocity.
 The estimator also takes full advantage of GNSS velocity measurements and measurements from the magnetometer.
-Figure \ref{fig:old_vs_new} compares the ROSplane and ROSplane 2.0's estimators on simulated data.
-The EKF has significantly less tracking error in attitude, velocity and position, and demonstrates that it provides consistent and reliable estimation to support the flight experiments of researchers.
+The updated estimator shares its structure and derivation with the one presented in ROScopter with the addition of two measurement updates \cite{roscopter}.
+The measurement updates included in ROSplane are the updates for the differential pressure and the zero side-slip angle assumption that drive wind estimation.

+The sensor reading $z_{\text{diff}}$ measures the differential pressure from the pitot tube.
+The measurement model for the differential pressure update $h_{\text{diff}}(x)$, derived from the state $\boldsymbol{x}$, is given by

+where $\boldsymbol{v}$ is the estimated velocities in the body frame, $R(\boldsymbol{\theta})$ is the rotation matrix that rotates values in the body frame into the inertial frame and $\boldsymbol{w}$ is the estimated wind in the inertial frame.

+To enforce the nominal dynamics of the aircraft that the side-slip angle $\beta$ is zero, the estimator uses a pseudo-measurement update.
+This assumes that all velocity along the body y-axis of the airplane is caused by wind.
+The pseudo-measurement $z_{\beta}$ is taken to be zero and the measurement model $h_{\beta}(\boldsymbol{x})$ is given as,

+Eq. \eqref{eq:sideslip} finds the estimated side-slip velocity while taking away the effects of wind, which should nominally be zero.
+These measurement updates are incorporated as in \cite{roscopter} and drive the wind estimation portion of the ROSplane estimator.

-The EKF has also had modularity improvements.
-It is designed to easily accommodate new measurement updates, allowing the researcher to easily integrate new sensors.
+The EKF also has modularity improvements.
+Beyond being completely replaceable with the simple output interface, the EKF is designed to easily accommodate new measurement updates, allowing the researcher to easily integrate new sensors.
 The framework for adding new sensors can be found on the project website.